Educational Leadership & Instructional Technology > Home

 “Becoming a Multicultural Educator: Developing Awareness, Gaining Skills & Taking Action”

 William A. Howe and Penelope L. Lisi, Sage Publications, Inc.

-Dr. Penelope L. Lisi, is a Professor in the Department of Educational Leadership at Central Connecticut State University.
+Dr. Penelope L. Lisi, is a Professor in the Department of Educational Leadership & Instructional Technology at Central Connecticut State University.
 Dr. Lisi also teaches annually in CCSU’s masters degree program at Sam Sharpe Teachers College, Montego Bay, Jamaica.
 Her scholarly work focuses on leadership for social justice, leadership for teaching and learning, and leadership in international school settings.

 Dr. Lisi has delivered more than 45 peer-reviewed papers at conferences in the United States, England, Finland, Portugal, Hungary, Switzerland, Jamaica, and Iceland.
 She is an adjunct faculty member in the Global Education Program through The College of New Jersey, teaching summer courses since 2005 in Palma de Mallorca.